mpicbg-scicomp/tissue_miner/user_manual/TM_R-UserManual.md

     + **raw**: this ROI corresponds to all tracked cells contained in the DB
     + **whole_tissue**: this ROI corresponds to the largest population of cells that is visible throughout the movie.
 It's a subset of **raw** obtained by the lineage-browser algorithm that is part of the automated workflow of TissueMiner

 * Other regions of interest can be manually defined by the user in Fiji ([see Fiji macro](https://github.com/mpicbg-scicomp/tissue_miner/blob/master/fiji_macros/draw_n_get_ROIcoord.ijm)).
 Of note, these additional ROIs are only taken into account if they were defined **before** running the automated workflow.
-Then force the automated workflow to rerun with the `-R` option, e.g `tm sm -R roi_tracking` that updates all previously performed calculations from the tracking of ROIs.
+Then force the automated workflow to rerun with the `-R` option, e.g `sm -R roi_tracking` that updates all previously performed calculations from the tracking of ROIs (the docker command is `tm sm -R roi_tracking`).

 * The automated workflow includes routines to browse the cell lineage and to follow ROIs in time once defined on a given image of the time-lapse.
 Please note that cells in contact with the margin are discarded because the segmentation and tracking quality isn't optimum near the margin.